Critical-Cookie/TF2BD-ASEAN-LIST/README.md

 # TF2BD-ASEAN-LIST
 List and Rules for TF2BD (TF2 Bot Detector by pazerOP).
-Designed for ASEAN region bots not found in the other lists or rules such as the Enigmaballz Bots.
+Designed for ASEAN region bots not found in the other lists or rules.

+# **_I highly recommend using Surepy's more up to date fork of TF2BD with AutoReasons, the fork can be found at https://github.com/surepy/tf2_bot_detector_**
+**_PazerOP's original TF2 Bot Detector can be found at https://github.com/PazerOP/tf2_bot_detector_**

 ## If you've been falsely marked, reach out to me either at the Discord below, or my complaint e-mail below